-The Entrepreneurial Development Initiative (Clusters)
+The Entrepreneurial Development Initiative (Regional Innovation Clusters)

-The SBA reports that "regional innovative clusters are on-the-ground collaborations between business, research, education, financing and government institutions that work to develop and grow a particular industry or related set of industries in a particular geographic region."
+The SBA reports that "regional innovation clusters are on-the-ground collaborations between business, research, education, financing and government institutions that work to develop and grow a particular industry or related set of industries in a particular geographic region."
 The SBA has supported regional innovative clusters since FY2009, and the initiative has received recommended appropriations from Congress since FY2010.

-As shown in Table 17, funding for the Entrepreneurial Development Initiative (Clusters) initiative has been reduced from a recommended appropriation of \$10.0 million in FY2010 to \$5.0 million in FY2018.
+As shown in Table 17, funding for the Entrepreneurial Development Initiative (Regional Innovation Clusters) has been reduced from a recommended appropriation of \$10.0 million in FY2010 to \$5.0 million in FY2019.
 The table's last column indicates that the SBA's expenditures for the initiative have often been less than the amount appropriated.

-The Trump Administration recommended in its FY2018 and FY2019 budget requests that the Entrepreneurial Development Initiative receive no appropriations.51
+The Trump Administration recommended in its FY2018 and FY2019 budget requests that the Entrepreneurial Development Initiative receive no appropriations.52

 Table 17.
-Entrepreneurial Development Initiative (Clusters), FY2010-FY2019
+Entrepreneurial Development Initiative (Regional Innovation Clusters), FY2010-FY2019